-We envision existing shareholders to provide a substantial contribution to assist the Enterprises in meeting their capital requirements.
+We envision existing shareholders to provide a substantial contribution to assist the Enterprises in macting their capital requirements.
+This contribution meeting their capital requirements.
 This contribution can take the form of a conversion of (i) existing junior preferred stock into common equity, (ii) investment in a private placement "priming" equity raise, and/or (iii) participation in the initial public primary equity issuance through a rights offering or a committed backstop facility.
-The goal would be to ensure a successful capital build by respecting the capital structure and providing a Blueprint that benefits all stakeholders.ix

-The biggest "winner" by far is the American taxpayer, who owns warrants through the Treasury that could be worth an incremental \$75 to \$100 billion in cash profits upon being exercised and ultimately sold.
+The goal would be to ensure a successful capital build by respecting the capital structure and providing a Blueprint that benefits all stakeholders.^{ix} worth an incremental \$75 to \$100 billion in cash profits upon being exercised and ultimately sold.
 These proceeds are expected to create a windfall under the CBO budget, providing additional capacity for administrative priorities (e.g., tax reform, infrastructure).
 Under the OMB's budget, our Blueprint should bring forward this substantial revenue into this presidential term, which would be beneficial for debt-ceiling and other shorter-term budgeting requirements.